UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 - `set stickyModifiers {never|smart|always}` globally turns on or off sticky modifiers.
 This affects only standard scancode actions.
 Macro actions (both gui and command ones) are always nonsticky, unless `sticky` flag is included in `tapKey|holdKey|pressKey` commands.
 Default value is `smart`, which is the official behaviour - i.e., `<alt/ctrl/gui> + <tab/arrows>` are sticky.
 - `set diagonalSpeedCompensation {0|1}` will divide diagonal mouse speed by sqrt(2) if enabled.
-- `set chording {0|1}` If enabled, keyboard will delay *all* key actions by 50ms.
+- `set chordingDelay 0 | <time in ms (NUMBER)>` If nonzero, keyboard will delay *all* key actions by the specified time (recommended 50ms).
 If another key is pressed during this time, pending key actions will be sorted according to their type:
   1) Keymap/layer switches
   2) Macros
   3) Keystrokes and mouse actions
   This allows the user to trigger chorded shortcuts in arbitrary ordrer (all at the "same" time).
+E.g., if `A+Ctrl` is pressed instead of `Ctrl+A`, keyboard will still send `Ctrl+A` if the two key presses follow within the specified time.
 - `set debounceDelay <time in ms, at most 250>` prevents key state from changing for some time after every state change.
 This is needed because contacts of mechanical switches can bounce after contact and therefore change state multiple times in span of a few milliseconds.
 Official firmware debounce time is 50 ms for both press and release.
 Recommended value is 10-50, default is 50.
 - `set keystrokeDelay <time in ms, at most 65535>` allows slowing down keyboard output.
 This is handy for lousily written RDP clients and other software which just scans keys once a while and processes them in wrong order if multiple keys have been pressed inbetween.
 In more detail, this setting adds a delay whenever a basic usb report is sent.
 During this delay, key matrix is still scanned and keys are debounced, but instead of activating, the keys are added into a queue to be replayed later.
 Recommended value is 10 if you have issues with RDP missing modifier keys, 0 otherwise.
 - `set mouseKeys.{move|scroll}.{...} NUMBER` please refer to Agent for more details